 Campers are never to be left alone at any time.
 If you see a camper by him/herself, go to them and see what is wrong or direct them to the proper place to be.
 If a camper is missing from a session that you are supervising, alert another staff member who can locate the camper.
-If the camper is not found within a few minutes, the Camp Director or Program Director must be immediately notified.
+If the camper is not found within a few minutes, follow the Lost or Runaway Camper procedure below.
 At least one counselor must be in the cabin with the campers AT ALL TIMES.
 A 17 year old CIT does not count as a counselor for this purpose.